Ali Ahmed (soccer): Vancouver Whitecaps

-On April 22, 2022, he joined the first team on a short-term four-day loan ahead of their MLS league match against Austin FC.
+On April 22, 2022, he joined the first team on a short-term four-day loan ahead of their MLS league match against Austin.
 In the match the next day, he made his official first-team debut.
 On August 4, he signed another short-term loan with Vancouver.
 In November 2022, he signed a permanent contract with the first team for the 2023 season, becoming the first Whitecaps FC 2 player to sign a first-team contract.
 On May 24, he suffered what appeared to be a serious injury in a match, where he lost consciousness and was treated on-field for seventeen minutes, but was released from hospital the next day with only a concussion.
 On June 7, 2023, he won the 2023 Canadian Championship with the Whitecaps, defeating CF Montreal and won the tournament's Best Young Canadian Player Award.